STICKEREST/stickerest/README.md

 After this phase, we started dividing all the jobs in smaller ones, so  that we could have had the possibility to work on different areas, things, depending on us, our progress and our availability.
 Initial ones have focused mainly on doing research and informing ourselves, then we started making our hands dirty and at the end we started refining everything, ensuring functional programming principles and a clean code structure.

-We used github development tables for managing these tasks and their progress status, be able to transform them directly into project issues and to address them creating a separated branch.
+We used github development tables for managing these tasks and their progress status and for being able to transform them directly into project issues and to address them creating a separated branch.
 Every task can be seen [here](https://github.com/orgs/STICKEREST/projects/1).
 Even though the way we chose the tasks was arbitrary and free, there has been a general tendency that can be summed up in:
 - Francesco, took care about everything that concerned Database, Backend (including hosting), frontend-backend and telegram linking, frontend representation of sticker packs and the page for seeing all the details about them.
-Plus, general code reorganization and cleaning.
+Plus, general code reorganization and cleaning, with separation of Logic and UI.
 [Here all his assigned tasks.](https://github.com/orgs/STICKEREST/projects/1/views/1?filterQuery=assignee%3Afrancescomazzini)
 - Simone, took care of the Homepage structure, Favourites page, Carousels and Album representation of the sticker packs, the Creation Page for Sticker Packs (with Tag Input and Picking Image system).
 Plus refinition of this code and its style [Here all his assigned tasks.](https://github.com/orgs/STICKEREST/projects/1/views/1?filterQuery=assignee%3ASimoneFerraris)
 - Nicholas, took care of the Navbar, Searchbar, Homepage, all Navigation (both stack and tab) part, Telegram methods for communicating with the API.
-Plus general code reorganization and cleaning.
+Plus general code and style reorganization and cleaning.
 [Here all his assigned tasks.](https://github.com/orgs/STICKEREST/projects/1/views/1?filterQuery=assignee%3AHexagonNico)
 - Alice, took care of Login, Registration and User Profile pages, the Discovery by shaking page (with Sensor usage) and the Loading Page.
 Plus refinition of this code and its style.
 [Here all her assigned tasks.](https://github.com/orgs/STICKEREST/projects/1/views/1?filterQuery=assignee%3AAliceFrezza01)

 ## Future